 Type 1 Diabetes and Your Child: Meals and Snacks

-People with type 1 diabetes were once told that they couldn’t eat certain foods.
+In the past, people with type 1 diabetes were told that they couldn’t eat certain foods.
 This is no longer true.
 There aren't any foods that people with diabetes can't eat.
 Your child can eat the same foods as the rest of the family.
 But you and your child will have to balance the foods they eat with the correct amount of insulin.
 Insulin helps keep your child’s blood sugar from going too high after meals.
 Healthier food choices also help control blood sugar.
 So help your child make smarter food choices.
 This will help your child stay healthy now and in the future.

 What is a meal plan?